 Downtown Visalia Self-guided Walking Tour PDF

-Visalia is the oldest town between San Francisco and Los Angeles and indeed is the Crown Jewel of the San Joaquin Valley, well worth your time to take the 198-exit east to Visalia from Highway 99.
+Visalia is the oldest San Joaquin Valley town between Los Angeles and French Camp, a little town just south of Stockton.
+It is the Crown Jewel of the San Joaquin Valley, well worth your time to take the 198-exit east to Visalia from Highway 99.

 When California achieved statehood in 1850, Tulare County did not exist.
 The land that is now our county was part of the huge County of Mariposa.
 In 1852, some adventuresome pioneers settled in this area, then called Four Creeks.
 The area got its name from many watershed creeks and rivers flowing from the Sierra Nevada Mountains.
 All the water resulted in a widespread swampy area with a magnificent oak forest.
 The industrious group of settlers petitioned the state legislature for county status and on July 10 of that same year, Tulare County became a reality.